 This park’s lack of crowds seem to draw more local wildlife alongside the trail, too: we’ve seen more deer, turtles, and geese at this park than any other of our favorite trails in the Chattahoochee River National Recreation Area in metro Atlanta.

 Island Ford Park hosts three miles of hiking trails following the broad, smooth-flowing Chattahoochee River just north of Atlanta.
 It’s a fantastic beginner-friendly and kid-friendly hike, exploring a wildlife and wildflower-filled forest, and visits several large cave-like rock outcrops on a wide loop.

 The adventure begins at the park’s historic log park headquarters built in the 1930s (view maps and driving directions), dropping elevation to the banks of the Chattahoochee River.
 The hike turns left at the river’s edge, crossing a wooden bridge and diving into the forest flanking the riverine shoreline.

 The trail follows the contours of the river’s banks, hiking past large, cave-like overhanging rock outcrops.
-According to archeologists, these caves likely provided shelter to the early native tribes that lived and hunted in the wildlife-rich Chattahoochee River valley here in north Georgia.
+According to archeologists, these caves likely provided shelter to the early Native American tribes that lived and hunted in the wildlife-rich Chattahoochee River valley.

-$3 day pass, or included with a Chattahoochee River NRA annual pass
+$5 day pass, or included with a Chattahoochee River NRA annual pass.

-33.987313,-84.325466 // N33 59.239 W84 19.528)
+33.987313,-84.325466 // N33 59.239 W84 19.528